aadi1011/CPP-Data-Structures/README.md

 <b>Repository by <a href="https://www.github.com/aadi1011">Aadith Sukumar</a>.
 Contact for reuse and more.</b>

-A Repositories of various Data Structures and Algorithms in C++ in efficient menu driven programs.
+A repository of various Data Structures and Algorithms in C++ in efficient menu driven programs.

 ### Data Structures:
 - Linked Lists